lambdaclass/entropy_blog/posts/getting-started-with-aleo-instructions.md

 ### Digging into some concepts

 #### Types
-Aleo is a typed language, right now you have the following data types available:
+Aleo is a typed language.
+Currently, the following data types are available:

 Aleo defined:
 ```